 Budget Tables and Gantt Charts

-The Budget Table shows whether the team has realistically planned costs for this year’s project and that it has received sufficient funding, including a credible plan for raising remaining funds required, i.e., if the budget projects a bottom-line deficit, that is a problem.
-The budget must be presented as a table (not a graph, and not a pie chart).
+The Project Budget Table shows whether the team has realistically planned costs for this year’s project and that it has received sufficient funding, including a credible plan for raising remaining funds required, i.e., if the budget projects a bottom-line deficit, that is a problem.
+The budget must be presented as a table (not a graph, and not a pie chart) that includes project income and expenses.
 An example is shown further below.
 Different table layouts and formatting are possible, but it must include the following information:

 Income